Fabricated or induced illness

 - The child has a history of many hospitalisations, often with a strange set of symptoms.

-- Worsening of the child's symptoms generally is reported by the mother and is not witnessed by the hospital staff.
+- Worsening of the child's symptoms is generally reported by the mother but is not witnessed by the hospital staff.

 - The child's reported condition and symptoms do not agree with the results of tests.